-By only using long-wavelength data points, this map is sensitive to the high extinction values near the core of B335.
-Similar to the map of H$_2$O ice column density, this map also shows the reduced line-of-sight extinction in the outflow cavities.
-We used the near-infrared extinction law by \citet{Wang.2019.ApJ.877.116.Extinction}, their equation 10, with a power-law index of -2.07 to convert the measured color excess to usual unit of A$_V$.
-Our continuum extinction map has better spatial resolution, but a much smaller area coverage than the extinction map by \citet{Chu.2021.ApJ.918.2.extinction.maps}, which was based on ground-based J, H, and K photometry with UKIRT and Spitzer channel 1 and 2 data.
+To avoid this problem to the maximum degree possible with our imaging data, we produced a higher spatial resolution extinction map on the basis of the F356W and F444W filters.
+This color does not separate continuum extinction and H$_2$O ice absorption, but the F356W image goes substantially deeper.
+We used the near-infrared extinction law by \citet{Wang.2019.ApJ.877.116.Extinction}, their equation 10, with a power-law index of -2.07 to convert the measured color excess to the usual unit of A$_V$.

+Our continuum extinction maps have better spatial resolution, but a much smaller area coverage than the extinction map by \citet{Chu.2021.ApJ.918.2.extinction.maps}, which was based on ground-based J, H, and K photometry with UKIRT and Spitzer channel 1 and 2 data.
 That larger area map also shows the reduced extinction in the outflow cavities at larger distances from the protostar and in regions of overall much lower extinction values.
-The resulting patchy extinction map is certainly not the true structure of the molecular cloud, but it is the closest approximation that our data directly support.
-We display this map in greyscale in the lower panel of Figure \ref{AV-map} for A$_V$.
-For the contours overlayed in Figure \ref{AV-map}, we have smoothed this map with a Gaussian of sigma = 15 pixels.
+The resulting tessellated extinction map is certainly not the true structure of the molecular cloud, but it is the closest approximation that our data directly support.